-Judging by the ingredients list on a bottle of shampoo, I expected it to be difficult or impossible to make your own shampoo.
-However, a quick Google search promptly made me realize that, yet again, store-bought items are full of too many unnecessary chemicals, especially beauty products.
+Judging by the ingredient list on a bottle of shampoo, I expected it to be difficult or impossible to make your own shampoo.
+However, a quick Google search promptly made me realize that, yet again, store-bought items are full of so many unnecessary chemicals, especially beauty products.
 All you really need for homemade shampoo is some liquid castile soap, with apple cider vinegar for the rinse.
-Castile soap is made with only vegetable oils, and it is very mild.
-It is a really great item to have on hand; I use it to clean the kitchen floor (3 tablespoons in a gallon hot water), store-bought produce (half water and half soap), and my baby (3/4 water to ¼ soap)!
-I also use it as hand soap in the bathrooms, and dish soap when my regular stuff unexpectedly runs out.
+Castile soap is made with only vegetable oils and it is very mild.
+It is a really great item to have on hand; I use it to clean the kitchen floor (3 tablespoons in a gallon of hot water), store-bought produce (half water and half soap), and my baby (3/4 water to ¼ soap)!
+I also use it as hand soap in the bathrooms and dish soap when my regular stuff unexpectedly runs out.

 The apple cider vinegar softens your hair, helps balance its pH (which can help fight dandruff and itchy scalp), and is a natural detangler.
 As a woman with curly hair, those are all very important issues for me.
 I have seen recipes that dilute it a lot and some not at all.
 Personally, I like to use about 1/3 vinegar to 2/3 water, but you can play around with it and decide what is best for your hair.
 (You can find more uses for Apple Cider Vinegar here)